 The Truth About Artificial Sweeteners

-Non-nutritive sweeteners (NNS from here on out) can be a very emotionally heated and controversial topic in the health and fitness space.
+Artificial sweeteners (aka sugar substitutes) can be a very emotionally heated and controversial topic in the health and fitness space.

 If we were to believe the former camp, where are all the obese bodybuilders?
 Then again, if we listen to the latter camp, I also think we’re missing a good bit of nuance here.